 In line with countries elsewhere, renewable energy in Turkey has a critical role to play in shifting dependence away from fossil fuels.
 Although the region is of strategic importance for oil and natural gas producers, it is also well positioned as a diversified energy market for the future.
 For this reason, it is crucial for Turkey to use a variety of different energy sources, ranging from imported oil and natural gas to renewables.
 This will ensure that supply security and continuity are maintained, as well as allowing for the further development of energy transportation projects.

-Levent Lezgin Kılınç, Partner
+Levent Lezgin Kılınç, Founding Partner